Productivity

 Follow these steps in order.
 Do not skip steps or ask unnecessary questions between them.

-### Step 1 — Set up data source and connection info
+### Step 1 — Verify connection and choose data source

-Also ask the user for a **schema filter** (optional) — if the database has many schemas, ask which schema(s) to include.
+2. **Schema filter** (optional) — if the database has many schemas, ask which schema(s) to include

 After this step you will have: